Many of us can barely afford our day to day lives, so finding a decent yet, economically priced survival knife, is sometimes an unreachable goal.

 If you would like to use this budget survival knife to fashion a spear all you need to do is shove a rod, handle, stick or pole into the hollow handle,

 The handle even has a convenient hole so you can secure it to a pole with a nail or screw.

 I use my Bushman to baton wood, skin game, cut, chop and for any rugged knife task, you can imagine and it’s still going strong.
 I have sharpened it a few times and always put a light coat of oil on it to prevent rust, but that’s all it’s needed to continue performing.

 The Cold Steel Bushman comes from the factory razor sharp.
 I cut myself and had no idea until I saw blood on my table.

 I trust this budget survival knife that this is the knife that I keep in my get home bag.
-It’s priced right, it’s tough and if it gets lost or stolen, oh well, I’ll shell out another $20-25 and have another one to replace it with.
+It’s priced right, it’s tough and if it gets lost or stolen, oh well, I’ll purchase another one to replace it with.

 This is a great budget survival knife for the budget-minded prepper!